 Vaping CBD is generally seen as a safe remedy.
 However, there is one thing to consider when it comes to taking CBD and that is interactions with medications.

-The interactions may change the way the body processes and metabolise certain meds.
+The interactions may change the way the body processes and metabolize certain meds.

 Let’s get into a little biology.
-In the human body, there are a group of enzymes called cytochrome P450, also known as CYP450.
+In the human body - the liver specifically, there are a group of enzymes called cytochrome P450, also known as CYP450.
 These convert foreign substances to allow them to be eliminated.

 Some meds and remedies affect this family of enzymes by either slowing or speeding up the metabolism of drugs.
 This can then alter how your body processes these drugs or supplements.